zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

   - Alternatively, pull an NGINX Ingress Controller image with NGINX Plus and push it to your private registry by following the instructions from [here]({{< relref "installation/nic-images/pulling-ingress-controller-image" >}}).
   - Alternatively, you can NGINX build an Ingress Controller image with NGINX Plus and push it to your private registry by following the instructions from [here]({{< relref "installation/building-nginx-ingress-controller.md" >}}).
   - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.
-- To use App Protect DoS, install the App Protect DoS Arbitrator [Helm Chart](https://github.com/nginxinc/nap-dos-arbitrator-helm-chart) in the same namespace as the NGINX Ingress Controller.
+- To use App Protect DoS, install the App Protect DoS Arbitrator [Helm Chart](https://github.com/nginxinc/nap-dos-arbitrator-helm-chart) in the same namespace as NGINX Ingress Controller.
 If you install multiple NGINX Ingress Controllers in the same namespace, they will need to share the same Arbitrator because there can only be one Arbitrator in a single namespace.

 ## CRDs